 perform all other duties incident to the office of President or as shall be assigned by the Board of Directors.

 Section 5.
-Vice-President.
+President-Elect.

-The Vice-President shall:
+The President-Elect shall:

+be the representative of an Active member organization which has been in good standing for at least 2 years.
+(Exceptions to length of involvement are permissible with the majority vote of the board.)

 in the absence of or disability of the President, exercise the powers and perform the duties of the President.

 generally assist the President and exercise such other powers and perform such other duties as shall be prescribed by the Board of Directors, or by the President.